nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### 1.3 About student notes

 Student notes of a student can be viewed by double-clicking on the specific student that you want under the "Student" column.
 You can only view student notes for one student at a time.
+You can refer to the following diagrams below for reference.
 When you perform any commands, the notes column will be cleared (You will have to double-click once again).

 If you have any feedback on our features pertaining to student notes, feel free to send your feedback to the developer team!